Best Known For

 On the way back to the Netherlands, Hudson was stopped in the English port of Dartmouth.
 The English authorities seized the ship and the Englishmen among the crew.
 Upset that he had been exploring for another country, the English authorities forbade Hudson from working with the Dutch again.
 He was, however, undeterred from trying to find the Northwest Passage.
 This time, Hudson found English investors to fund his next journey, which would prove to be fatal.

 By this time, Hudson was at odds with many in his crew.
 They found themselves trapped in the ice and low on supplies.
-When they were forced to spend the winter there, tensions only grew more intense.
+When they were forced to spend the winter there, tensions only grew worse.
 By June 1611, conditions had improved enough for the ship to set sail once again.
 Hudson, however, didn't make the trip back home.
 Shortly after their departure, several members of the crew, including Juet, took over the ship and decided to cast out Hudson, his son and a few other crew members.
 Mutineers put Hudson and the others in a small boat and set them adrift.
-It is believed that Hudson and the others died of exposure sometime later.
+It is believed that Hudson and the others died of exposure sometime later, in or near the Hudson Bay.
 Some of the mutineers were later put on trial, but they were acquitted.

 More European explorers and settlers followed Hudson's lead, making their way to North America.
 The Dutch started a new colony, called New Amsterdam, at the mouth of the Hudson River in 1625.
 They also developed trade posts along the nearby coasts.